Sayed Karim: Majallat al-'Imarah

-Majallat al-'Imarah (also titled Emara, Alemara Alefoun) was published between 1939-1950, with the exception of 1943-1944.
-The publication was later continued as "Majallat al-Imarah wa-al-Funun" between 1952-1959.
+Majallat al-'Imarah (also titled Emara, Alemara Alefoun) was published between 1939 and 1950, with the exception of 1943–1944.
+The publication was later continued as "Majallat al-Imarah wa-al-Funun" between 1952 and 1959.

 Largely the project of editor Sayyid Karim, Majallat al-Imarah presented contemporary architecture in pre-war and post-war Cairo.
 A near comprehensive collection is digitally held by ArchNet, which were sourced at the Fine Arts Library of the Harvard College Library.